-By bridging the divide between evidence production and use, the RDI Network aims to maximise the outcomes and impact of research in real world development policy and practice.
+By bridging the divide between evidence production and use, the RDI Network aims to maximise the outcomes and impact of research and evaluation in real world development policy and practice.

 From Evidence to Impact

 The RDI Network commissioned a study to investigate the development outcomes and impacts of research undertaken under the Australian Development Research Awards Scheme (ADRAS), a significant Australian Government investment in development research from 2007-2016.